-27. As auditors we consider the appropriateness of the use of the going concern basis of accounting as part of the annual audit.
-We will also comment on financial sustainability in the longer term (over the period the authority will remain in place).
-We will carry out work and conclude on:

-- the effectiveness of financial planning in identifying and addressing risks to financial sustainability - the appropriateness and effectiveness of arrangements in place to address any identified funding gaps.
+- 30. As auditors we consider the appropriateness of the use of the going concern basis of accounting as part of the annual audit.
+We will also comment on financial sustainability in the longer term.
+We define this as medium term (two to five years) and longer term (longer than five years) sustainability.
+We will carry out work and conclude on: - the effectiveness of financial planning in identifying and addressing risks to financial sustainability in the short, medium and long term - the appropriateness and effectiveness of arrangements in place to address any identified funding gaps.